What is noise sensitivity anxiety and what can you do to reduce it?

 Phonophobia

 Phonophobia, or fear of noise, is characterized by anxiety in the presence of loud noises.
 This could include anything from applause to passing vehicles, music, shouting, and more.
-Understandably, this can make crowded areas and social situations very difficult for people to deal with.
+Understandably, this can make crowded areas and social situations very difficult for people with phonophobia to deal with.

 Misophonia

-How to reduce noise sensitivity anxiety
+How to deal with noise sensitivity

 1. Try not to avoid loud places

-Yes, you read that right.
-It might sound counterintuitive, but hear us out.
-Noise sensitivity issues often elicit a fight or flight response, so one of the most common effects is for people to simply avoid loud places altogether.
 However, not only can this have a serious impact on their quality of life, it can actually make the problem even worse when they inevitably do encounter loud noises.

 So, it’s important to try to live life as normally as possible and find ways to mitigate and treat your anxiety rather than completely avoid loud environments.

-Earplugs are a simple way for anyone suffering from a form of noise sensitivity anxiety to live a more comfortable life.
 If you feel overwhelmed by loud environments, earplugs can reduce the intensity so you won’t have to avoid social situations, and may also help to reduce anticipatory anxiety.
 Different earplugs are suited to different situations, so choosing the right earplugs is important.

-Earplugs are affordable, small, and effective.
-Just carrying them in your pocket can greatly reduce the risk of being caught out unexpectedly, and many people find that this enables them to live without the fear of loud noises.
+What’s more, just carrying them in your pocket can greatly reduce the risk of being caught out unexpectedly, and many people find that this enables them to live without the fear of loud noises.

-1 von
+1 of

 3. Specialized hearing aids

 You may associate hearing aids with increased sound intensity, but some devices can actually benefit sufferers of noise sensitivity anxiety by emitting a calming sound, such as running water.
-For some people, this can help to reduce feelings of panic, allowing them to focus on the calming sound instead of external noises.

-4. Cognitive behavioural therapy (CBT)
+4. Cognitive behavioral therapy

-For serious cases of noise sensitivity anxiety, CBT can be an excellent way to change the thought patterns that lead to the anxiety.
-CBT should always be done under professional guidance and is not an instant fix, but the effects can be life-changing for extreme sufferers of noise-related anxiety.
+CBT should always be done under professional guidance and is not an instant fix, but as a noise sensitivity anxiety treatment, it can be life-changing for extreme sufferers of noise-related anxiety.

 5. Exposure therapy to reduce your stress response